Open Process Interpreting

 Hosted by Darren Townsend-Handscomb

-In this interactive workshop we explore Stephanie Clarke’s ‘Open Process’ approach to interpreting.
+Join us for this one-day hands-on, interactive workshop exploring Stephanie Clarke’s ‘Open Process’ approach to interpreting.
+This innovative framework empowers interpreters to:

 Course Units